-For the annual meeting, all ATA member speakers/chairs/moderators are expected to cover their own costs to attend the meeting including the registration fee.
-Attendance at meetings is required of members and presentation at the annual meeting is considered a service of membership.
-Non-member speakers/chairs/moderators are asked to cover their own costs to attend as well.
-Special accommodations such as complimentary registration, partial or full travel reimbursement (coach/economy class booked 21 days out), and 1-2 night's lodging at the headquarters' hotel (based on traveling distance) are granted on an as needed basis.
-All speakers (member and non-member) are responsible for making their own hotel reservations and registering online for the meeting.
+All meeting speakers/chairs/moderators are expected to cover their own costs to attend the meeting including the registration fee, hotel and travel costs as a service to the American Thyroid Association.
+Non-member speakers/chairs/ moderators are asked to cover their own costs to attend as well.
+Special accommodations such as complimentary registration, partial travel reimbursement (coach/economy class booked 21 days out capped depending on travel distance), and 1-2 night's lodging at the headquarters' hotel (based on traveling distance) are only granted on an as needed basis.
+All speakers (member and non-member) are responsible for making their own hotel reservations and registering themselves online for the meeting.
+ATA is not responsible for speakers who do not manage their own travel and registration needs.